 - Are there study lounges?

 Yes.
 There is a study lounge on each floor.

 In an uncovered outside bike rack on the East side of the building.
 There are no indoor storage locations in Rogers.

 - What amenities, such as pool tables, weight rooms, etc., does the hall have?

-The hall has two pool tables, one big screen TV and VCR, a piano, fireplace and games that can be checked out from the desk.
+The hall has a ping pong table, a TV in every lounge, a DVD, a piano, fireplace and games, kitchen supplies and vacuums that can be checked out from the desk.

 - Where can I do my laundry?
 How much do the washers and dryers cost?

 You can wash your laundry on your floor, as 1 front-loading washer and dryer are provided on each floor, as well as in the laundry room located on the 1st floor of Rogers Hall.
 The cost of washers and dryers is built into the room and board rate.

 - What is the closest residential dining facility to Rogers Hall?
 Where will most of the people in my hall eat?